Xzeryn/Elastic-Stack-Docker/README.md

 This project is broken into multiple docker compose files that build on each other, enabling multiple final configurations when the stack is brought up.

 The `docker-compose.yml` is the base configuration of the stack.
-It generates the certs required and brings online the elasticsearch nodes, kibana, and fleet server.
+It generates the certs required and brings online the Elasticsearch nodes, Kibana, and Fleet/APM server.
 Therefore, it will always be used when issuing the `docker compose up` command.

 The `air-gapped.yml` adds to the base configuration provided by the `docker-compose.yml` and provides the configuration changes and containers necessary to run the Elastic stack in an air-gapped environment.